BramVanroy/spacy_conll/README.rst

       -j N_PROCESS, --n_process N_PROCESS
                             Number of processes to use in nlp.pipe(). -1 will use as many cores as available.
 Requires spaCy v2.2.2.
+                            Might not work for a 'parser' other than 'spacy'.
                             (default: 1)
-      -u, --use_stanfordnlp
-                            Use stanfordnlp models rather than spaCy models.
+      -p {spacy,stanfordnlp,stanza,udpipe}, --parser {spacy,stanfordnlp,stanza,udpipe}
+                            Which parser to use.
+Parsers other than 'spacy' need to be installed separately.
+So if you wish to use 'stanfordnlp' models, 'spacy-stanfordnlp' needs to be
+                            installed.
+For 'stanza' you need 'spacy-stanza', and for 'udpipe' the 'spacy-udpipe' library is required.
-                            Requires spacy-stanfordnlp. (default: False)
+                            (default: spacy)
-      -v, --verbose         To print the output to stdout, regardless of 'output_file'. (default: False)
+      -v, --verbose         To always print the output to stdout, regardless of 'output_file'. (default: False)